 Using an INF File to Uninstall a File System Filter Driver

-You can uninstall your driver by using an INF file together with a batch file or a user-mode uninstall application.
+You can uninstall your driver by using the command line, PowerShell, an INF file together with a batch file, or a user-mode uninstall application.

 There is no "right-click uninstall" option.